onzfonz/comp227/src/content/8/en/part8b.md

 In the example, the *first argument* is the target value.

 Handle exceptions and errors appropriately.
-The exerciseCalculator should accept inputs of varied lengths.
+The *exerciseCalculator* should accept inputs of varied lengths.
 Determine by yourself how you manage to collect all needed input.

-Couple of things to notice:
+A couple of things to notice:

 If you define helper functions in other modules, you should use the [JavaScript module system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules),